Kazade/simulant-engine/documentation/tutorial_1.md

  - `app` - This is the application
  - `input` - The input manager
  - `scenes` - The scene manager.
 You can use this to activate another `Scene`
+ - `compositor` - The compositor is used to build your visual output using layers.

 Once you've created your `Scene` class, you need to register it in your `Application::init` method (in your main.cpp file).